Overthinking, ruminating, or letting your thoughts repeat, is a very common function in your brain. But what if it affects other aspects of your life?

 - Practice questioning your negative thoughts.

-- A characteristic of overthinking is the thoughts are often generalized or vague, like “I know I’m going to fail the test” or “What if I cannot wake up on time”.
+- A characteristic of overthinking is vague or generalized thoughts.
+Thinks like “I know I’m going to fail the test” or “What if I cannot wake up on time”.

 - Recognize this tone in your thoughts and stop yourself.